Best Consumer ISP

 Entrants must be an ISP offering broadband connections of 30 Mbps or above to residential consumers.

-The judging process is formed of two stages: a period technical testing followed to determine the shortlist and then a written entry form used by the judging panel to determine the winner.
+The judging process is formed of two stages: a period technical testing which will determine the shortlist and then a written entry form used by the judging panel to determine the winner.

 - Price and value for money